lamosty/wp-dev-vagrant/README.md

 # WordPress Development Vagrant Configs

 I use these vagrant server configurations for local development of web applications, primarily WordPress related development.
-Ansible is used for provisioning of newly created server and. [vagrant-bindfs](gael-ian/vagrant-bindfs) for proper permissions of NFS shared folders.
+Ansible is used for provisioning of newly created server and [vagrant-bindfs](gael-ian/vagrant-bindfs) for proper permissions of NFS shared folders.

 ## Features